jfitzgerald/md-lithium/README.md

 - `NOTE:  //with trailing space`
 - `TIP:  //with trailing space `
 - `PRE:  //with trailing space`
 - `S_PRE: //with trailing space`

 ## Note

 For custom tokens, the trailing space is required.
-For example, to include a preformatted code block in your .md file:
+For preformatted code blocks `PRE: ` and `S_PRE: `, close them with `:PRE` or `:S_PRE` respectively.
+For example, to include a code block in your .md file:

 ```
 PRE: var myStringArray = ["Hello","World"];